-Winegrowers Supplies - Labelling machines for applying plain paper labels using 'wet' glue
+Winegrowers Supplies - applying plain paper labels using 'wet' glue

 I design and store the labels on my PC.

-When needed I print them on my laser printer; an inkjet printer is no good because the ink smudges in very damp condtions, or at least it used to years ago.
+When needed I print them on my laser printer; an inkjet printer is not good because the ink smudges in very damp condtions, or at least it used to at one time.

 I use Adobe Photoshop LE software, which came with my scanner, to compose and alter the wording on the label image, using 'layers' for each area of wording.
 Originally I scanned in the main image that I wanted to have on the label.